 - Glacier glasses or goggles.
-When you expect to be on snowfields for extended periods of time on sunny days, have glacier glasses or goggles to prevent snow blindness and eye injury.
-Eye protection should be category 4 shades, which are too dark for driving).
+When you expect to be on snowfields for extended periods of time on either sunny or cloudy days, have glacier glasses or goggles to prevent snow blindness and eye injury.
+Eye protection should be category 4 shades, which are too dark for driving.

-For the Pacific Northwest, only use mountain-terrain showshoes with trekking poles.
-Do not use low traction flat-terrain or rolling-hill terrain snowshoes with no heel lift bar.
-More here: https://winterbackpacking.com/snowshoe-tips/.
+For the Pacific Northwest, only use mountain-terrain snowshoes with trekking poles.
+Do not use low traction flat-terrain or rolling-hill terrain snowshoes.
+Snowshoes with heel lifts are recommended.
+Learn more here: https://winterbackpacking.com/snowshoe-tips/.
 Equip your poles with snow baskets to prevent the poles from sinking too far into soft snow.
 This is essential for balance.